mcrco/obsidian/AP HG/Political Geography/How States Spatially Organize Governments.md

 1950s: Richard Hartshorne said forces within state that unify are **centripetal**, forces within state that divide are **centrifugal**.
 Balance of both -> state exists.
 Cannot conclude if one thing is either/or.
+- Examples:
-- Example: war can unify -> centripetal, after war internal struggle -> centrifugal
+	- war can unify -> centripetal, after war internal struggle -> centrifugal
+	- language
+	- politics
 - Factors: timing, scale, interaction, perspective

 Government tries to unify through